Bank failure: Bank failures in the U.S.

 In the U.S., deposits in savings and checking accounts are backed by the FDIC.
 As of 1933, each account owner is insured up to $250,000 in the event of a bank failure.
 When a bank fails, in addition to insuring the deposits, the FDIC acts as the receiver of the failed bank, taking control of the bank's assets and deciding how to settle its debts.
 The number of bank failures has been tracked and published by the FDIC since 1934, and has decreased after a peak in 2010 due to the 2008 financial crisis.

 Since the year 2000, over 500 banks have failed.
 The 2010s saw the most bank failures in recent memory, with 367 banks collapsing over that decade.
 However, while the 2010s saw the most banks fail, it wasn't the worst decade in terms of the value of the banks going under.
 The 2000s saw 192 banks go under with $533 billion in assets ($749 billion in 2023 dollars) compared to the $273 billion ($354 billion) lost in the 2010s.

 No advance notice is given to the public when a bank fails.
 Under ideal circumstances, a bank failure can occur without customers losing access to their funds at any point.
 For example, in the 2008 failure of Washington Mutual the FDIC was able to broker a deal in which JP Morgan Chase bought the assets of Washington Mutual for $1.9 billion.
 Existing customers were immediately turned into JP Morgan Chase customers, without disruption in their ability to use their ATM cards or do banking at branches.
-Such policies are designed to discourage bank runs that might cause economic damage on a wider scale.
+An FDIC study of three bank failures in spring 2023 found that depositors with substantial uninsured funds were far more likely to run, while fully insured retail depositors generally did not run before the banks failed.